duckdb/duckdb-web/docs/archive/0.6/sql/data_types/interval.md

 ---
+blurb: An interval specifies a period of time measured in units of a specific date part like years, days, seconds, or others.
+expanded: Data Types
 layout: docu
+redirect_from:
+- docs/archive/0.6.1/sql/data_types/interval
+selected: Documentation/Data Types/Interval
 title: Interval Type
-selected: Documentation/Data Types/Interval
-expanded: Data Types
-blurb: An interval specifies a period of time measured in units of a specific date part like years, days, seconds, or others.
 ---

 Intervals represent a period of time.
 This period can be measured in a variety of units, for example years, days, or seconds.
 See the [Date Part Functions docs](../../sql/functions/datepart) for a list of available date parts for use with an `INTERVAL`.